-Critical Path Mechanics is a service provider of high-caliber construction Project Management, Certified Project Manager, Critical Path Method (CPM) and Earned Value Method.
+Critical Path Mechanics is a service provider of high-caliber construction Planning & Scheduling, Critical Path Method (CPM) and Earned Value Method.
 Critical Path Mechanics was founded in 2002 by John Buziak, with the mission being “To Introduce World-Class Project Management Techniques to businesses on the Emerald Coast of Florida”.
 Critical Path Mechanics is well on the way to mission accomplished, having planned and scheduled over $500,000,000 in construction projects in the first eight years, including the $50 million Margaritaville Hotel and $80 million post-Hurricane Ivan reconstruction of various buildings.
 At Critical Path Mechanics we are experience in every version of Astra Primavera© scheduling tools including Suretrak, P3, P5 and P6 versions 6.0 to 8.4.
 Read about our CPM services.

 Since then, we realized many of our clients not only needed great project management techniques, they needed critical path analysis and expert testimony to help in litigation and disputes.
 With our extensive experience in CPM, it was a natural progression to add critical path analysis and expert testimony to our array of services.
 Read more about Expert Testimony and Critical Path Analysis.

 Critical Path Mechanics began serving the Florida Gulf Coast business community, we now provides services to Alabama, Florida, including North Florida, Georgia, Mississippi and Louisiana, North Carolina, South Carolina.

 Critical Path Mechanics provides construction consulting services across all major industry sectors.
 Our experience includes multi-million and multi-billion dollar projects.
 Our clients have benefited from our unique ability to break down complex issues, identify key impacts, and work strategically toward our client’s goals.